eltonvs/coding-style/README.md

   section.content
 ```

-To small elements with only one child, you may prefer the inline pug syntax.
+For small elements with only one child, you may prefer the inline pug syntax.

 ```pug
 //- Good